janani73/Module-1/1A PYTHON BASICS-PRINTING MULTI-LINE STRING.md

 # Experiment No: 1a Boolean Values in Python and Their Numeric Behaviour

 ## AIM
-To create a Python program to print the string in multiple lines using triple quotes.
+To write a Python program that demonstrates how Boolean values behave like integers by performing comparisons and arithmetic operations using True and False, and displaying the resulting outputs.

 ## ALGORITHM
 1.Start the program.